History of the Haudenosaunee: French and Indian Wars

-The crucial difference between the European and First Nations way of war was that Europe had millions of people, which meant that British and French generals were willing to see thousands of their own men die in battle to secure victory, as their losses could always be made good; by contrast, the Iroquois had a considerably smaller population, and could not afford heavy losses, which could cripple a community.
-The Iroquois custom of "Mourning wars" to take captives who would become Iroquois reflected the continual need for more people in the Iroquois communities.
-Iroquois warriors were brave, but would only fight to the death if necessary, usually to protect their women and children; otherwise, the crucial concern for Iroquois chiefs was always to save manpower.
-The Canadian historian D. Peter MacLeod wrote that the Iroquois way of war was based on their hunting philosophy, where a successful hunter would bring down an animal efficiently without taking any losses to his hunting party, and in the same way, a successful war leader would inflict losses on the enemy without taking any losses in return.
+The crucial difference between the European and First Nations way of war was that Europe had millions of people, which meant that British and French generals were willing to see thousands of their own men die in battle to secure victory, as their losses could always be made good; by contrast, the Haudenosaunee had a considerably smaller population, and could not afford heavy losses, which could cripple a community.
+The Haudenosaunee custom of "Mourning wars" to take captives who would become Haudenosaunee reflected the continual need for more people in the Haudenosaunee communities.
+Haudenosaunee warriors were brave, but would only fight to the death if necessary, usually to protect their women and children; otherwise, the crucial concern for Haudenosaunee chiefs was always to save manpower.
+The Canadian historian D. Peter MacLeod wrote that the Haudenosaunee way of war was based on their hunting philosophy, where a successful hunter would bring down an animal efficiently without taking any losses to his hunting party, and in the same way, a successful war leader would inflict losses on the enemy without taking any losses in return.

-The Iroquois only entered the war on the British side again in late 1758, after the British took Louisbourg and Fort Frontenac.
-At the Treaty of Fort Easton in October 1758, the Iroquois forced the Lenape and Shawnee who had been fighting for the French to declare neutrality.
-In July 1759, the Iroquois helped Johnson take Fort Niagara.
-In the ensuing campaign, the League Iroquois assisted General Jeffrey Amherst, as he took various French forts by the Great Lakes and the St. Lawrence valley while advancing toward Montreal, which he took in September 1760.
-The British historian Michael Johnson wrote the Iroquois had "played a major supporting role" in the final British victory in the Seven Years' War.
+The Haudenosaunee only entered the war on the British side again in late 1758, after the British took Louisbourg and Fort Frontenac.
+At the Treaty of Fort Easton in October 1758, the Haudenosaunee forced the Lenape and Shawnee who had been fighting for the French to declare neutrality.
+In July 1759, the Haudenosaunee helped Johnson take Fort Niagara.
+In the ensuing campaign, the League Haudenosaunee assisted General Jeffrey Amherst, as he took various French forts by the Great Lakes and the St. Lawrence valley while advancing toward Montreal, which he took in September 1760.
+The British historian Michael Johnson wrote the Haudenosaunee had "played a major supporting role" in the final British victory in the Seven Years' War.
 In 1763, Johnson left his old home of Fort Johnson for the lavish estate he called Johnson Hall, which became a center of social life in the region.
 Johnson was close to two white families, the Butlers and the Croghans, and three Mohawk families, the Brants, the Hills, and the Peters.

 After the war, to protect their alliance, the British government issued the Royal Proclamation of 1763, forbidding white settlement beyond the Appalachian Mountains.
 American colonists largely ignored the order, and the British had insufficient soldiers to enforce it.